FREQUENTLY ASKED QUESTIONS

 -

-We make the final decision each day 1 hour and 15 minutes before our, Kailua-Kona pick-up.
+We make the final decision each day 1 hour and 15 minutes before our Kailua-Kona pick-up.
 Our reservationists can provide you with the exact time.
-If the tour is canceled, we will attempt to reach everyone by calling their hotel rooms or cell phones.
+If the tour is canceled, we will attempt to reach everyone by calling their hotel room or cell phone.

 You don’t need to stay in your hotel room waiting for the call—go out and enjoy yourself!
 However, if you’re not available at that time, we recommend calling us at (808) 322-2366 to reconfirm your tour.
 Since we strive to make the most accurate weather decisions, we almost never cancel a trip early.
 Ultimately, it’s your responsibility to contact us to reconfirm your tour status.